MaHeNow/serious-endless-runner/DevDiary.md

 ```

 We split the score into two different parts, the `RunningScore` and the `CollectibleScore`.
-The score manager gets a reference to the player via the editor and uses the player's x-coordinate as the `RunningScore`.
+The score manager gets a reference to the player via the editor and uses the player character's x-coordinate as the `RunningScore`.
 To get the overall score, we created a `score` property that adds the two individual scores together.

 To display the score, we created a canvas which is attached to the main camera, and added a game object with a text component to it.
 This game object also received a script to display the score manager's score in every `Update()` call: